johnwfinigan/CSCI2467-Fall2015/homeworks-labs/HW3/Homework3-due-October28-1155pm.md

 Modify the code at [HW3/readdir_r-hw.c](https://github.com/johnwfinigan/CSCI2467-Fall2015/blob/master/homeworks-labs/HW3/readdir_r-hw.c) to print out the name and mode of each file.
 The mode must be printed **in octal**.

-If the file is a directory, print the word "(Directory)" after the name.
+If the file is a directory, print the word (Directory) after the name.

 Submit one .c file on Moodle.